Commonwealth Consolidated Acts(1) Subject to this section, the ballot‑papers to be used in a referendum shall:

 (b) have a buff background colour.

-(a) it is not necessary for the initials of an officer to appear more than once on the piece of paper;
+(a) it is not necessary for the initials of a presiding officer or polling official to appear more than once on the piece of paper;

 (3A) If: